-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through c.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through e Sunnlamental or Enhanced Payments Sect c.
 Supplemental or Enhanced Payments.
 Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
 Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
 Specify whether supplemental or enhanced payments are made.
 Select one: